AKRA-off/ctrlx-os-snap-collection/Ctrlx-yolo-Instance_segmentation_ONNX_HEF/README.md

-# Ctrlx YOLOv8 Instance Segmentation with ONNX and HEF models
+# ctrlX YOLOv8 Instance Segmentation with ONNX and HEF models

 ## Introduction

-The sample demonstrates how to connect Hikrobot and usb web cameras to CtrlX Core, take a picture and execute inference based on preloaded model.
+The sample demonstrates how to connect Hikrobot and usb web cameras to ctrlX CORE, take a picture and execute inference based on preloaded model.
 The results of output boxes, scores and classes are stored in the Datalayer of the Core.

 ## Function Description